 Contact Fox Vein & Laser Experts

-When it comes down to the different treatment options for spider veins vs varicose veins, there is not a one-size-fits-all techniques.
+When it comes down to the different treatment options for spider veins vs varicose veins, there is not a one-size-fits-all technique.
 If you are struggling with either or both of these conditions and are wondering what options are available, have a conversation with our professionals at Fox Vein & Laser Experts, with offices in Pembroke Pines and Hollywood.
 We can evaluate your condition and help you decide which treatment method is best for you.

-Dr. Susan Fox, owner and founder of Fox Vein & Laser Experts says, “The ultimate complaints about spider veins are that they’re aesthetically unpleasing, especially in an aesthetic conscious area like Miami Beach, but with varicose veins, there are some physical issues that present as well.
+Dr. Susan Fox, owner, and founder of Fox Vein & Laser Experts says, “The ultimate complaints about spider veins are that they’re aesthetically unpleasing, especially in an aesthetic conscious area like Miami Beach, but with varicose veins, there are some physical issues that present as well.
 Painful signs and symptoms of varicose veins, such as an achy or heavy feeling in your legs burning, throbbing, muscle cramping and swelling in your lower legs or worsened pain after sitting or standing for a long time, make varicose vein removal a priority.”

 So, how does Fox Vein and Laser Experts remove varicose and spider veins safely and effectively?

 Spider veins typically require more precise treatments, like laser vein treatment Miami, ambulatory phlebectomy direct injections, which in turn seals the veins.
 Varicose veins often require a more robust approach.
-Foam sclerotherapy for example, sticks to the walls of the vein on the treated area.
+Foam sclerotherapy, for example, sticks to the walls of the vein on the treated area.
 This allows the vein lining to become inflamed and to gradually seal shut.
-Venaseal is where a crazy glue is injected into the veins which causes the veins to seal shut.
+Venaseal is where a crazy glue is injected into the veins which cause the veins to seal shut.
 Endovenous laser is where a laser is placed inside the vein that heats the vein and closes it off.
 Clarivein is where a wire is placed inside the vein to irritate the vein lining and then a solution is injected which causes the vein to scar shut.
-Phlebectomies are used in some instances to remove tortuous ropey unsightly veins.
+Phlebectomy are used in some instances to remove tortuous ropey unsightly veins.
 This is where extremely tiny incisions are made and the vein is sealed shut.
 All of these procedures in turn diminish the blood flow past the treatment area.
 This allows varicose veins to be absorbed by the body.